 (b) "Offtake Capacity" is capacity in the Pipeline which a Pipeline User is treated as utilising in offtaking gas from the Pipeline; and

-Where a Pipeline has DM Supply Points “DM Capacity” at a DM Supply Point Component is capacity at that point which the Pipeline User is treated as utilising in offtaking gas from the Pipeline at that Supply Point Component;
+Where a Pipeline has DM Supply Points “DM Capacity” at a DM Supply Point is capacity at that point which the Pipeline User is treated as utilising in offtaking gas from the Pipeline at that Supply Point;

 in each case in accordance with and subject to the provisions of the Code.

-The DM Capacity which a Pipeline User may be registered as holding at a DM Supply Point Component will in accordance with Part CII be limited by reference to the rate at and quantities in which it is feasible for the Pipeline Operator to make gas available for offtake from the Pipeline at that Supply Point Component; and no entitlement to offtake gas at a greater rate or in greater quantities shall be conferred on a Pipeline User by the holding of any amount of Capacity.
+The DM Capacity which a Pipeline User may be registered as holding at a DM Supply Point will in accordance with Part CII be limited by reference to the rate at and quantities in which it is feasible for the Pipeline Operator to make gas available for offtake from the Pipeline at that Supply Point; and no entitlement to offtake gas at a greater rate or in greater quantities shall be conferred on a Pipeline User by the holding of any amount of Capacity.

 Capacity is expressed in kWh/Day, except that where (for the purposes of any provision of the Code) it is to be determined what quantity of gas delivered to or offtaken from the Pipeline on a Day is equal to an amount of Capacity held by a Pipeline User, or whether such a quantity of gas exceeds or is less than such an amount of capacity, such amount of Capacity shall be treated as expressed in kWh.